-For static sealing applications with solid profiles the general "rule of thumb" is to not exceed 30% compression based upon the combined effects of the minimum and maximum values of the seal cross-section OD, the dimensions of the gland, the tolerance stack-ups of the mating parts, and the range of gland fill.
+For static sealing applications with solid profiles the general rule of thumb is to not exceed 30% compression, based upon the combined effects of the minimum and maximum values of the seal cross section's O.D., the dimensions of the gland, the tolerance stack-ups of the mating parts, and the range of gland fill.

-Calculations for compression or squeeze must include allowances for tolerance stack-ups of both the seal cross-sectional outside dimension and the gland depth, using both the minimum and maximum values.
-If clearance gaps are destined to be part of the assembly, the dimensions associated with the gaps must be included in the calculations.
+Calculations for compression or squeeze must include allowances for tolerance stack-ups of both the seal cross-section's O.D. and the gland depth, using both the minimum and maximum values.
+If clearance gaps are intended to be part of the assembly, the dimensions associated with the gaps must be included in the calculations.
 The result is the establishment of a squeeze or compression range with calculated minimum and maximum values, using the formulas below:

-Minimum Cross-Section Squeeze Percent Formula
+Minimum Cross Section Squeeze Percent Formula:

-(Seal OD Min - (Gland Depth Max + Clearance Gap Max)
+Seal O.D.
+Min - (Gland Depth Max + Clearance Gap Max) x 100 Seal O.D.
+Min

-Seal OD Min

-Maximum Cross-Section Squeeze Percent Formula
+Maximum Cross Section Squeeze Percent Formula:

-(Seal OD Max - (Gland Depth Min + Clearance Gap Min)
+Seal O.D.
+Max - (Gland Depth Min + Clearance Gap Min) x 100 Seal O.D.
+Max

-Seal OD Max

-Compressive Force
+2. Compressive Force

 Compressive force or load deflection is defined as the force required to deflect a seal's cross section along each linear inch of the seal.
-Factors that can influence this characteristic include the physical properties of the seal material, the dimensions of the cross-section, the configuration of the seal cross-section (profile shape, hollow versus solid, etc.), the dimensions of the gland cross-section, seal physical containment, the amount of compression and the linear compression distance.
-Taking all these factors into consideration the anticipated load becomes a range of values, and is truly application specific.
+Factors that can influence this characteristic include the physical properties of the seal material, the dimensions of the cross section, the configuration of the seal cross section (profile shape, hollow versus solid, etc.), the dimensions of the gland cross section, seal physical containment, the amount of compression and the linear compression distance.

+Taking all these factors into consideration, the anticipated load becomes a range of values, and is truly application specific.
 It is suggested that the proper material, squeeze and gland fill parameters be defined first, then adjusted as necessary to establish the best load deflection characteristics for the application.

-Please refer to the compression/deflection graphs on pages 27 through 31 for specific force requirements based upon squeeze percentages, materials and profile configurations.
+See Appendix A - Compression / Deflection Charts for specific force requirements based upon squeeze percentages, materials and profile configurations.

-Installation Stretch
+3. Installation Stretch

-Installation stretch takes place when the inside diameter (ID) of the seal (or the internal perimeter (IP) of the spliced seal) is smaller than the inside diameter of the gland (or the internal perimeter of the gland).
-This required that the seal be stretched to fit into the groove of the assembly.
+Installation stretch takes place when the internal perimeter (I.P.) of the spliced seal is smaller than the I.P. of the gland.
+This requires that the seal be stretched to fit into the groove of the assembly.
 Normally this is a desirable static sealing condition.

-Installation stretch usually referred to in terms of a percentage, is similar to the squeeze calculations presented earlier, is that it must established using the tolerance stack-ups of both the seal ID (IP) and the Gland ID (IP).
-Please refer to the formulas that follow:
+Installation stretch, usually referred to in terms of a percentage, is similar to the squeeze calculations presented earlier in that it must established using the tolerance stack-ups of both the seal I.P. and the pland I.P.
+Please refer to the following formulas:

-Minimum Installation Stretch Percent Formula
+Minimum Installation Stretch Percent Formula: